Battleground (film): Plot

 In mid-December 1944, Privates Jim Layton and William J. Hooper are assigned to the 327th Glider Infantry Regiment, 101st Airborne Division.
 As a newcomer, Layton receives a chilly welcome from his squad.
 Private First Class Holley returns to the company after recuperating from a wound.
 Instead of going on leave in Paris, the squad is trucked back to the front because of a surprise German breakthrough in the Ardennes.
 They stop in Bastogne and are billeted in the apartment of a young woman, Denise, to whom Holley is attracted.
 Jarvess stands guard and encounters battle-weary soldiers retreating through the town.
 Platoon Sergeant Kinnie leads them to the outskirts of town the next morning to dig defensive emplacements, but before they can finish are redeployed and begin digging again.

 German soldiers disguised as Americans infiltrate their position during the night and blow up a nearby bridge.
 In the morning, Roderigues, a Latino from Los Angeles, is delighted by the novelty of snow from a heavy winter storm, but "Pop" Stazak, awaiting a dependency discharge, is unimpressed.
-Layton finds Hooped has been killed, and no one in his company had even known his name.
+Layton finds Hooper has been killed, and no one in his company had even known his name.

 Kinnie informs the squad about the infiltration and dispatches Holley, Roderigues, and Jarvess on a patrol.
 Bettis panics and deserts when the platoon is shelled by German artillery.
 The patrol briefly skirmishes with the infiltrators and Roderigues is wounded by machine-gun fire from an enemy tank.
 Holley conceals him under a disabled jeep half-buried in snow, promising to come back for him, but Roderigues dies by the time he returns.
 Sergeant Wolowicz, wounded by shrapnel, and a sick Corporal Standiferd are sent to a field hospital.
 Later, Doc informs the 2nd Squad that the hospital has been captured.
 Holley becomes the new squad leader.
 Pop's discharge arrives, but since Bastogne is surrounded he's unable to leave.